AwakeSL/Beef/README.md

 </div>

-Just a fast frame engine for Roblox.
+A fast frame engine for Roblox.
 Entities live in columns, events live in buffers, and your controllers run over both in passes on whatever RunService signal you name.

 - **Columns, not objects.** A kind's required components are plain arrays indexed by position.